Raziz1/Audio_Amplifier/README.md

 I ended up settling on the class AB design for the following reasons:
 * The class AB design is more efficient than the class A design (50 - 70% efficiency)
-* The class AB design doesn't suffer from the same clipping distortion that the class B design suffers from.
-The class AB design has the benefit of biasing the transistors in a way that ensures the transistors are conducting during all cycles of the input waveform.
+* The Class AB design does not suffer from the same clipping distortion as the Class B design.
+It benefits from biasing the transistors in a manner that ensures their conduction throughout all cycles of the input waveform
 * It is less complex than a class D design
-* The only drawback is that when there is no input signal the transistors continute to conduct current resulting in wasted power
+* The only drawback is that when there is no input signal, the transistors continue to conduct current, resulting in wasted power

-The second decision was whether to use MOSFET's or BJT's for the power stage amplifier.
-I ended up settling on MOSFET's for the following reasons:
+The second decision was whether to use MOSFETs or BJTs for the power stage amplifier.
+I ultimately chose MOSFETs for the following reasons:
 * They generally have high input impedance, which reduces the loading effect on the preceding stages
 * The require no current to drive the gate pin
 * They can switch faster than BJTs, which can be beneficial in certain applications